vasanthk/css-refresher-notes/README.md

 }
 ```

-The tilda (~) symbol allows us to target an attribute which has a spaced-separated list of values.
+The tilde (~) symbol allows us to target an attribute which has a spaced-separated list of values.

 ```css
 div:not(#container) {